TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 3 - Memory Metrics/2.3.3-guest-os/_index.md

 ## Guest OS Free Memory

 This is one the 3 major counters for capacity monitoring.
 The other 2 counters are Page-in Rate and Commit Ratio.
 These 3 are not contention counters, they are utilization counters.
-Bad values can contribute to bad performance, but they can’t measure the severity of the performance.
+Bad values can contribute to bad performance, but they can't measure the severity of the performance.
 Windows and Linux do not have a counter that measures how long or how often a CPU waits for memory.

 In Windows, this is the Free Memory counter.
 This excludes the cached memory.
 If this number drops to a low number, Windows is running out of Free RAM.
 While that number varies per application and use case, generally keep this number > 500 MB for server VM and >100 MB for VDI VM.
 The reason you should set a lower number for VDI because they add up quickly.
-If you have 10K users, that’s 1 TB of RAM.
+If you have 10K users, that's 1 TB of RAM.

 Further reading for Linux, read [this](http://www.chrisjohnston.org/ubuntu/why-on-linux-am-i-seeing-so-much-ram-usage).

-It’s okay for this counter to be low, so long other memory counters are fine.
+It's okay for this counter to be low, so long other memory counters are fine.
 The following table shows VMs with near 0 free memory.
 Notice none of them are needing more memory.
 This is the perfect situation as there is no wastage.

 ![Free memory](2.3.3-fig-12.png)